The $900 billion packaging industry is booming

 Take a moment to look around you.
 How much packaging do you see in front of you?
 On my desk I have two plastic wrappers from Kind bars I snacked on this morning, a plastic mailer that my new yoga pants came in, a plastic take-out container for the pad Thai I ordered for lunch, and clear plastic film that covered a birthday card that I sent to my aunt.
-We go through so many wrappers and packages every day, it does not even register to many us.
-We just chuck it in the trash or recycling when we’re done without it, without giving it a second thought.
+We go through so many wrappers and packages every day, it doesn’t even register on many of us.
+We just chuck it in the trash or recycling when we’re done, without giving it a second thought.
 But it is vital that we give our wasteful packaging habits a closer look—and a new report from the consulting group McKinsey & Company explains just how high the stakes are.

 As McKinsey’s report states, all of those changes have been a boon for the packaging industry, which has seen immense growth over the last six years.
 But the result is a global waste crisis that consumers are only just beginning to comprehend.
-There are some optimistic signs: Some cities in the United States, and some countries in Europe, are banning plastic straws and single use plastic utensils.
+There are some optimistic signs: Some cities in the United States, and some countries in Europe, are banning plastic straws and single-use plastic utensils.
 Earlier this year a company called Loop began working with large brands on a pilot project that would package products in reusable containers that could be refilled.
 A startup called Rise Mrkt is currently in the midst of a crowdfunding campaign to launch a new online marketplace that will sell food in compostable materials.

 The rise of environmentally conscious consumers and brands might seem to imply that packaging’s growth is on the decline, but the opposite is true.
 According to McKinsey, these measures are doing little to stop the avalanche of packaging.
 Here’s what we can expect over the next few years, if this growth continues apace.